exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_12/README.md

 ## Run a simple app (part 2)
-[Here is an example](https://github.com/exzvor/freedevopsworkspace/tree/main/app) of simple app to run.
-There are database as db, backend in golang and frontend in react.
-Your task is to create `docker-compose.yml` to start a service consisting of three containers (that you ran in the take 11) on port 80 of the web server.
+To complete this [app](https://github.com/exzvor/freedevopsworkspace/tree/main/app), you will need to create a `docker-compose.yml` file that defines a service comprising three containers: one for the database (named db), one for the Golang backend, and one for the React frontend.
+These containers should be configured to run on port 80 of the web server.

 ### Objectives:
 1. Create `docker-compose.yml` to start a service.